on orders of $85 or more

 - Samuel Crabtree, who arrived in St Clair County, Illinois in 1857

-- Eric Crabtree (b.
-1944), American former NFL and AFL football wide receiver
+- Michael Alex Crabtree Jr. (b.
+1987), American football wide receiver for the Oakland Raiders

 - Estel Crabtree (1903-1967), American Major League Baseball player in the 1930s and 1940s